In a rush? Skip to:

-It's 2013.
-Our small dev team is on the verge of shipping one of its most impressive client projects to date.
-I'm at my stand-up desk, skimming through early morning emails.
+Our small dev team is about to ship one of its most impressive client projects to date.
+I'm at my stand-up desk, skimming through morning emails.
 My partner bursts through the office door:

 "Something's wrong with our Angular app, man.
 I've got a

-digest is already in progress error popping everywhere, and I can't figure out what's happening," he says, visibly nervous.
+digest is already in progress error popping everywhere—can't figure out what's happening," he says, visibly nervous.

-And I know all of this thanks to a small robot.
-Yup, you read that right: a robot.
+And I know all of this thanks to a robot.

 But my friends and I had to build a soft real-time, task-oriented robot for one of our classes.

-Many peers told me to just find a decent library for my use cases, and pull off some copy/pasting art to get the socket communication job done.
-And I could've done just that.
+Peers told me to find a decent library for my use cases, and pull off some copy/pasting art to get the socket communication job done.
+I could've done just that.

 But I didn't.
 Although I didn't know it at the time, that was one of the best early career decisions I made.

-In between managing my teammates' impatience and creating a not-so-clean, functional robot codebase, I learned a whole damn lot.
+In between managing my teammates' impatience and creating a not-so-clean, functional robot codebase, I learned a whole dmn lot*.

 First, what do I mean by JS "frameworks" here?

-When I use framework, I put all of the Angular, React, Backbone, Ember, Knockout, Vue, Ext, jQuery, Meteor, Express, Koa, Total, Socket.io, and so on, in the same box.
+I put all of the Angular, Vue, React, Backbone, Ember, Knockout, Ext, jQuery, Meteor, Express, Koa, Total, Socket.io, and so on, in the same box.
 Yes, I know some are quite different.
 Yes, I know some are "not really a framework, but more of a library and BTW have you seen this thread on HN?".

 But please, for the sake of this article, let's declare them equivalent in their primary purpose.

-"JS frameworks help you out by abstracting hard & complex code."
+→ They help you out by abstracting hard & complex code.

-"JS frameworks help you ship code faster and increase development velocity."
+→ They help you ship code faster and increase development velocity.

-"JS frameworks force you to focus on your app's value rather than its implementation."
+→ They force you to focus on your app's value rather than its implementation.

 These reasons quickly come up whenever we discuss the popularity of JS frameworks.
 But to me, they are marketing-ish reasons more than anything else.
-And I'm not ranting against frameworks here.
-I've actually used quite a few of them throughout my career (see list in previous section).
+I'm not ranting against frameworks here—I've actually used quite a few of them throughout my career.

 If you're building an app with [insert your favorite framework], when the time comes, you'll be able to find an experienced developer to hop in the project codebase with confidence.
-He or she'll be able to start tackling features without you needing to explain every part of your software architecture.
+This person will be able to start tackling features without you needing to explain every part of your software architecture.

 Another key reason to use frameworks is practice.
 They make you practice, over and over again.
-And that's good, really!
+And that's good!
 Practice always leads to mastery, whatever you're trying to accomplish.

 People who work on frameworks implementation are all talented—at least most of them.
-They do a tremendous job of turning complex things into easy stuff (e.g. providing ruthlessly simple client-side router in IE6).
+They do a tremendous job of simplifying complex endeavors.
 But all of these levels of abstraction can quickly become evil.

 Problem is: the moment you settle on a framework, you impact every single upcoming engineering decision.
 Plus, you chain your team to a technology that will probably soon be deprecated.
 This stuff blows my mind.

 Just think about what "jQuery developers" are doing today: trying to catch up on Angular.
-Tomorrow, they'll be trying to catch up on React.
+Tomorrow, they'll be trying to catch up on React/Vue.
 And the sad, depressing loop goes on.